-Pro12 rugby: Who are the Cheetahs and Southern Kings?
+Pro14 rugby: Who are the Cheetahs and Southern Kings?

 - From the section Welsh Rugby

-The Cheetahs and the Southern Kings are set to be invited to join the Pro12 after it was announced they would leave Super Rugby which is cutting its number of teams from 18 to 15.
+The Cheetahs and the Southern Kings have been invited to join the Pro14 after it was announced they would leave Super Rugby which is cutting its number of teams from 18 to 15.

-The South African franchises, who played their final Super Rugby game on Friday with the Cheetahs defeating the Kings 21-20, would join 12 teams from Wales, Italy, Ireland and Scotland from September.
+The South African franchises, who played their final Super Rugby game in July with the Cheetahs defeating the Kings 21-20, are joining 12 teams from Wales, Italy, Ireland and Scotland from September.

-Pro12 board members are set to meet in Dublin on Tuesday, 18 July to discuss the tournament's immediate future with the South African sides expected to join - with the Bulls, Sharks Stormers and Lions maintaining their Super Rugby status.
+Celtic Rugby, the body responsible for the Pro12 which has now become the Pro14, identified the South African sides as potential additions and have now officially added the Cheetahs and Kings to the revamped tournament.

 But what do we know about them?